rsdoiel/antenna/archives/2025/planet_2025.22.md

 date: 2025-06-05, from: United Nations, Top Stories

-The UN’s top disarmament official has welcomed signs of increased cooperation from Syrian authorities in efforts to eliminate the country’s chemical weapons once and for all, as preparations move forward for a third round of inspections by international experts.
+The UN’s top disarmament official has welcomed signs of increased cooperation from Syria’s interim authorities in efforts to eliminate the country’s chemical weapons once and for all, as preparations move forward for a third round of inspections by international experts.

 <br>